-OFP - Employment (part-time/full-time)
+OFP - Employment (part-time / full-time)

-You can continue to claim One-Parent Family payment if you are in either parttime or full-time employment.
+You can continue to claim One-Parent Family Payment if you are in either parttime or full-time employment.
 Your continued entitlement to receive One-Parent Family Payment while working depends on the amount of money you earn from your employment.

 You must inform the Department of Employment Affairs and Social Protection (DEASP) of a change in your circumstances, i.e. that you are working and of the amount you are earning from employment.
-Even if your earnings do not affect your payment, you must inform the Department of Employment Affairs and Social Protection (DEASP) of the details of your employment.
+Even if your earnings do not affect your payment, you must inform the Department of Employment Affairs and Social Protection of the details of your employment.

-OFP - Assessment of Earnings:
+OFP - Assessment of Earnings

-The first $\in$ 130 of your gross weekly earnings is not taken into account (or is disregarded).
-This means that you can earn up to $\in$ 130 per week and qualify for a full One-Parent Family Payment.
+The first \in 150 of your gross weekly earnings is not taken into account (or is disregarded).
+This means that you can earn up to \in 150 per week and qualify for a full One-Parent Family Payment.

-- If you earn between €130 and €425, you may qualify for a reduced payment. - If you earn more than €425 your will not qualify for a Payment
+• If you earn between €150 and €425, you may qualify for a reduced OFP payment.

+• If you earn more than €425 your will not qualify for any OFP payment.

-OFP - Employment Income Disregards:
+OFP - Employment Income Disregards